Idle (engine)

-Idling refers to running a vehicle's engine when the vehicle is not in motion.
+Idling refers to running a vehicle's engine and the vehicle is not in motion, or when the vehicle drops to its resting point of RPMs.
 This commonly occurs when drivers are stopped at a red light, waiting while parked outside a business or residence, or otherwise stationary with the engine running.
-When idling, the engine runs without any loads except the engine accessories.
+When idling, the engine runs without any loads except the engine accessories, and without the additional fuel via the gas pedal.
+If the vehicle moves while in gear and idling, the "idle speed" mechanically should be adjusted.

 Idle speed

 Idle speed, sometimes simply called "idle", is the rotational speed an engine runs at when the engine is idling, that is when the engine is uncoupled from the drivetrain and the throttle pedal is not depressed.
 In combustion engines, idle speed is generally measured in revolutions per minute (rpm) of the crankshaft.
-At idle speed, the engine generates enough power to run reasonably smoothly and operate its ancillaries (water pump, alternator, and, if equipped, other accessories such as power steering), but usually not enough to perform useful work, such as moving an automobile.
-The opposite of idle speed is redline, the maximum rotational speed the engine can be run out without risking serious engine damage.
+At idle speed, the engine generates enough power to run reasonably smoothly and operate its ancillaries (water pump, alternator, and, if equipped, other accessories such as power steering), but usually not enough to perform useful work, such as moving an automobile unless it is set too high.
+The opposite of idle speed is redline, the maximum rotational speed the engine can be ran at without risking serious engine damage.

 Car, truck, and motorcycle engines

 For a passenger car engine, idle speed is customarily between 600 and 1000 rpm.
 For medium and heavy duty trucks, it is approximately 600 rpm.
-For many single-cylinder motorcycle engines, idle speed is set between 1200 and 1500 rpm.
+For many single-cylinder motorcycle engines, idle speed is set between 900 and 1100 rpm.
 Two-cylinder motorcycle engines are often set around 1000 rpm.

 If the engine is operating a large number of accessories, particularly air conditioning, the idle speed must be raised to ensure that the engine generates enough power to run smoothly and operate the accessories.
 Most air conditioning-equipped engines have an automatic adjustment feature in the carburetor or fuel injection system that raises the idle when the air conditioning is running.

-Engines modified for power at high engine speeds, such as auto racing engines, tend to have very rough (uneven) idle unless the idle speed is raised significantly.
+Engines modified for power at high engine speeds, such as auto racing engines, tend to have very rough (unstable) idle unless the idle speed is raised significantly.

 Idle speed may refer to the idle creep of a vehicle with an automatic transmission.